MIDI-Informed Singing Accompaniment Generation in a Compositional Song Pipeline: Appendix

-\textbf{Controllability}: To evaluate whether MIDI-SAG successfully aligns with the given conditions, we extract rhythm, chord, and key features from the generated backing audio using the same procedure as in training.
-Specifically, we employ BeatNet~\citep{heydari2021beatnet} instead of All-in-one~\citep{kim2023all} to verify if the alignment remains consistent across different detection methods.
-Following \citet{wu2024music}, we use the F1 score to evaluate rhythm alignment, where the given timestamps and the detected timestamps are considered aligned if they differ by less than 70 milliseconds.
-For the chord condition, we also use the F1 score, computed between the chromagrams of the reference and generated audio.
-Key accuracy is defined as the percentage of matches in both pitch class and mode (major/minor).
+\textbf{Controllability.} To evaluate whether MIDI-SAG successfully aligns with the given conditions, we extract rhythm, chord, and key features from the generated backing audio using the same procedure as in training.
+Following \citet{wu2024music}, we use the F1 score to evaluate rhythm alignment.